-My attempt at preventing an argument and getting the kids in bed early was a huge FAIL.
-The WIN was using a messy situation (especially one where I contributed to the mess!) to connect even more deeply with my children and model what to do when you blow it.
+My attempt at preventing an argument and getting the kids to bed early was a huge FAIL.
+The WIN was using a messy situation (especially one where I contributed to the mess!) to connect even more deeply with my children and model for them what to do when you blow it.

-Perhaps my painfully humble modeling when I blow it is part of the reason my son has now become passionate about making things right after he blows it… Which is what happened in this case, as he reconciled with both me and his sister with thoroughness and sincerity.
+Perhaps my painfully humble modeling when I mess up is part of the reason my son has now become passionate about making things right after he blows it… Which is what happened in this case, as he reconciled with both me and his sister with thoroughness and sincerity.